Fornication/Arkays-Commandment/README.md

 ### FAQ

-- Permadeath can be disabled in 1 simple click.
-On the left pane, scroll to the bottom of the list and find the section in dark red called "Optional - enable or disable and play" and untick the green circle next to the mod "Permadeath (Playing this way is like playing a brand new game)".
-Done!

 - Do not select any other profile besides the default one provided!
 The Potato profile is currently in testing and isn't recommended for a complete, stable playthrough.
 It actually won't work either.

-- If you're having issues with NPCs becoming aggressive whilst you're brawling, try stopping your channeled spell from Pact Weapon with your lesser power before you brawl.

 ## Other Post Installation FAQ